 If your child’s other parent is delinquent in their payment of child support to you, no doubt you are experiencing frustration and a mix of other emotions.
 A priority concern may be how you will provide your child with what they need if the child support payments are not made in full and on time.
 If you have made attempts in the past to rectify the situation with the other parent to no avail, you may be at wit’s end.
-Because a child support agreement is a legally binding contract, you may be best served by hiring a family lawyer, like from Scroggins Law Group, PLLC.
 Having a legal advocate on your side may result in the other parent coming forward with the child support payments that they owe you.
 If they do not do this then your lawyer can assist you in petitioning the court to force the other parent to comply.
 That could result in them being charged with a criminal offense and possibly going to jail if they do not conform to the child support agreement that is in place.

 Potential Penalties for Non Payment of Child Support